 There are times when we are brought up short, shocked, saddened or surprised.
 This is also a time when Spirituality is incredibly important, in order to give us strength and hope to pull through these difficult times.
 “Our greatest time of growth is in our greatest time of disorientation.”

 Spiritual development may come through the curriculum e.g. through explicit reflection of SELF in PSHE lessons or consideration of OTHERS in our team work during PE.
 Sometimes though, it is through the wider school life where we encourage Spiritual Development; the books we provide in our library actively promotes inclusivity and knowledge of the WORLD around us.
+Examples of how Spirituality is built through the curriculum can be seen in the curriculum overviews below.

 We use BIG questions (see link website page) as a platform to engage in discussion about life and the world around us.
 These provide an opportunity to think deeply about important issues and qualities of life.
 The questions link to our focus value for each half term and these are progressive from Reception to Year 6.